Dziemborowicz/Hourglass-New/FAQ.md

 ## How do I start a timer for a duration or until a date and time that I recently entered?

-When you relaunch Hourglass, the last duration or date and time that you entered will be automatically populated in the input text field.
+When you relaunch **Hourglass**, the last duration or date and time that you entered will be automatically populated in the input text field.
 To start a countdown for that duration or until that date and time, simply press `Enter`.

 To start a timer for another duration or until another date and time that you recently entered, right-click on any empty space in the timer window and select the duration or date and time from the **Recent inputs** submenu.